01Landing

 The core runs inside the game process, so module logic stays close to the state it reads and updates.

-Native C++ keeps the runtime lean, responsive, and suited for fast module loops.
+Native code keeps the runtime lean, responsive, and suited for fast module loops.

 • Secure settings